ChesterXXX/LatexHelper/README.md

 # LaTeX Helper

 A VSCode extension by [Aritra Bhowmick](https://github.com/ChesterXXX) to enhance the LaTeX editing experience.
-Principal motivation is from the amazing [Gilles Castel](https://castel.dev/).
-I don't claim any originality here, as most of these features are already implemented by other (better written) extensions.
-In particular, for more robust support (e.g, support for typst), look at the extension [Super Figure](https://marketplace.visualstudio.com/items?itemName=peterson.super-figure).
+The principal inspiration comes from the work of [Gilles Castel](https://castel.dev/).
+I don't claim any originality here, as most of these features are already implemented by other, more robust extensions.

 ## Features

+#### Highlighting
 -   Highlights `\input{filename}` within LaTeX documents.
--   On click of `filename` in `\input{filenam}`, auto-creates new `filename.tex` file or opens existing ones.
 -   Highlights the directory and filename inside `\import{dir}{filename}`.
+-   For `\import{dir}{figname.pdf_tex}`, the three parts `dir`, `figname`, and `.pdf_tex` are highlighted separately.
+-   All highlight colors can be customized.

+#### Creating `.tex` Files and Opening Them in Tabs
+-   Clicking `filename` in `\input{filename}` will auto-create a new `filename.tex` file if it doesn't already exist, then opens it in a new tab or switches to an existing tab if it's already open.

+#### Figure Snippet
--   Provides a snippet that generates LaTeX figure environment :
+-   Provides a snippet that generates a LaTeX figure environment:
-    -   The snippet is activated on `@` and is triggered on space or newline.
+    -   The snippet is activated by typing `@` (customizable), and is triggered on space or a new line.
-    -   Pressing `SPACEBAR`, `TAB` or `ENTER` after typing `@fig/test_fig` will generate the following code, which is customizable.
+    -   Pressing `SPACEBAR`, `TAB`, or `ENTER` after typing `@fig/test_fig` will generate the following code:
         ```
         \begin{figure}[h]
             \def\svgwidth{0.5\columnwidth}